 - Solid wood furniture & furniture veneers

-- Cladding
+- Covers

-- Table tops, staircase construction, parquet
+- Tabletops, stair construction, parquet flooring

-- Wood turning , carving, sculpture
+- Woodturning , carving, sculpture

 For me, the maple is one of the most diverse and beautiful native deciduous trees.